BabylonJS/OldDocumentationSite/content/features/PGsupport/Playground_debuglayer.md

 ## Skeleton Map Shader

-This tool (available in the mesh property grid when the mesh has an attached skeleton) will render a unique color on the mesh for each bone showing their total contribution:
+This tool (available in the mesh property grid when the mesh has an attached skeleton) will render a unique color on the mesh, for each bone, showing their total contribution:

 ![bones](/img/features/debuglayer/BonesMap.png)

 ## Bone Weight Shader

-This tool (available in the mesh property grid when the mesh has an attached skeleton) will render heat map showing the selected bones contribution:
+This tool (available in the mesh property grid when the mesh has an attached skeleton) will render a heat map showing the selected bones contribution:

 ![bones](/img/features/debuglayer/BonesWeight.png)